The Dark Side to Kombucha

 While I love kombucha and appreciate its benefits, I believe everything should be done in moderation!

-How to get all of the benefits with none of the buzzkills:
+Reap all the kombucha benefits with none of the buzzkills

-While kombucha is not a magical drink with wizardry powers, if drank in moderation this yummy concoction can provide health benefits like increasing your bacterial diversity, which helps prevent chronic disease.
+While kombucha is not a magical drink with wizardly powers, if drank in moderation this yummy concoction can provide health benefits like increasing your bacterial diversity, which helps prevent chronic disease.

-The key to reaping the benefits of kombucha without the negative repercussions is to be aware of how often you’re drinking it and how it’s making you feel.
+The key to reaping the benefits of kombucha without the negative repercussions is to be aware of how often you’re drinking it and how it makes you feel.

-In general, I recommend drinking kombucha no more than two times a week.
+In general, I recommend drinking kombucha no more than twice a week.

 Elissa, “I used to drink lots of kombucha and loved the different flavors at the store.
 I also liked the idea that it was healthy, until I got a “baby” from a neighbor (that was super fun, like sharing sourdough starter) and realized how much sugar and caffeine it got fed!
 Yikes!”

 Morray, “I have done kombucha on/off for a couple of years.
 I could definitely tell when it was not agreeing with my system (bloating and digestion just off), removed it for a time and have been drinking it again for a few months with no issues.
 I think the amount is key and I do better WITHOUT the second ferment.
 I have never really liked carbonation…”